Siteimprove Analytics: Custom Visit Tracking

 Using Siteimprove Analytics code, it is possible to create your own Visit Tracking which is not depending on page load events or changes in URLs.

-To do this you will need to carry out the following steps:
+To do this you will need to follow the following steps:

-- Ensure that Siteimprove script is present on all pages/partial pages that you want to track.
+- Ensure that the Siteimprove script is present on all pages/partial pages that you want to track.

 - Define the event that would trigger a new 'Pageview' - it can be a partial page load or any other change of content.